winwiz1/crisp-react/README.md

 Assuming the deployment demo in the [Project Highlights](#project-highlights) section has been completed, a container has already been built in the cloud and deployed to Google Cloud Run.
 In this section we will build the container locally and expect it to run in two other deployments (in the local environment facilitated by Docker and the cloud one provided by Heroku)  without any further adjustments.
 ### Using Docker
 Install [Docker](https://docs.docker.com/get-docker/).
 To build a Docker container and start it, execute [`start-container.cmd`](https://github.com/winwiz1/crisp-react/blob/master/start-container.cmd) or [`start-container.sh`](https://github.com/winwiz1/crisp-react/blob/master/start-container.sh).
 Then point a browser to `localhost:3000`.
 Both files can also be executed from an empty directory in which case uncomment the two lines at the top.
 Moreover, it can be copied to a computer or VM that doesn't have NodeJS installed.
 The only prerequisites are Docker and Git.

-The `Dockerfile` produces a development build of the client as a workaround for the Cloud Run bug explained below.
-If you are not using Cloud Run, switch to the production build as explained in the [`Dockerfile`](https://github.com/winwiz1/crisp-react/blob/master/Dockerfile) comments.
 ### Using Heroku
 Install [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install).
 Then log to Heroku using the `heroku login` command.
 Execute the following commands to build and deploy a container:
 ```